-Not later than six (6) months after the date on which the Task Force is established, the Task Force shall transmit a final report to the Secretary of Health and the Congress, which shall include:
+Not later than six (6) months after the date on which the Task Force is established, the Task Force shall transmit a final report to the Secretary of Health and the Congress, which shall include -

-- 1. A description of any finding and conclusion of the Task Force made pursuant to any study conducted under this Act; - 2.
-Such recommendation as the Task Force considers appropriate; - SEC 18.
-Penalty.
-Any person who shall buy and sell human organs or tissues for profit-marketing shall, upon conviction suffer the penalty of imprisonment for not less than two (2) years nor more than five (5) years and to pay a fine of not less than Ten Thousand Pesos (P10,000.00), nor more than Fifty Thousand Pesos (P50,000.00) at the discretion of the court, if the offender is a public officer, he shall, in addition, suffer the penalty of perpetual absolute disqualification from holding a public office.
-If the offender is an alien, he shall be deported further proceedings.
+- 1. A description of any findings and conclusions of the Task Force made pursuant to any study conducted under this Act; - 2.
+Such recommendations as the Task Force considers appropriate;

+SEC 18.
+Penalty. - Any person who shall buy and sell human organs or tissues for profit-marketing shall, upon conviction suffer the penalty of imprisonment for not less than two (2) years nor more than five (5) years and to pay a fine of not less than Ten Thousand Pesos (P10,000.00), nor more than Fifty Thousand Pesos (P50,000.00), at the discretion of the court.
+Provided, that if the offender is a public officer, he shall, in addition, suffer the penalty of perpetual absolute disqualification from holding a public office.
+Provided further, that if the offender is an alien, he shall be deported further proceedings.